Hatem43/shop/README.md

 # shop
-checking price and currency for product for each selected country
+checking user type , price and currency for product for each selected country